Genez-io/genezio-landing-page/deployment-platform/content/posts/automating_supplier_order_processing_with_genezio_a_case_study_of_mybenefits.md

 ## The Solution: Architecture and Workflow

-MyBenefits built a modular system using Genezio’s features.
+MyBenefits built a modular system using DeployApps’s features.
 Below is the technical blueprint:

 ### Core Components